 Fortunately, it is very rare for this tick to chomp at a human.
-Having said that though, it is not unheard of for them to do so.
+Having said that, though, it is not unheard of for them to do so.
 They tend to live in the summer months, so you will not see them in the winter.
-It should also be noted that these ticks can pass on the Powassan Virus to any human host, this is a nasty infection of the brain and it can result in death.
+These ticks can pass on the Powassan Virus to any human host.
+This is a nasty infection of the brain, and it can result in death.

 Some Advice About Ticks In Ohio (Short Video)

 These ticks have a reddish body and a creamy white speck behind their heads.
 The males tend to be darker than the females.
 These ticks tend to only go after one host and stay with that host.
 The Winter Tick prefers to have animals that are hoofed as its hosts.